Common Lawn Pests: Identification & Treatment

 Chinch Bugs

 Next come chinch bugs.
 These are tiny sap-sucking insects.
-The adults are small (about 4 mm), dark, with white wings.
+The adults are small, about 4 mm; dark; with white wings.
 Nymphs are often reddish or brown with white bands.
-These lawn pests feed on grass sap.
-Their saliva stops grass from absorbing water, causing the grass to wilt, turn yellow, and then brown.

-• Irregular patches of yellowing or browning grass, often mistaken for drought damage.
+• Irregular patches of yellowing or browning grass, often mistaken for drought damage

-• Small, dark spots or patches that spread quickly.
+• Small, dark spots or patches that spread quickly

 Treatment & Prevention

 Try a “soapy water test” to identify these pests.
-To treat, maintain a healthy lawn care and consider DIY pest control options.
+To treat, maintain healthy lawn care and consider DIY pest control options.
 For larger infestations, insecticidal treatments or natural predators may help.

 Sod Webworms